fbpx

 Altruist Brewing Company

 ** Insider Tip: While you’re here, be sure to check out Sturbridge Flea Market, a three-story treasure trove of unique goods, collectibles and antiques.
-Looking to spice up your lunch?
-Stop by Sturbridge’s newest hot spot, Manny’s Taqueria, for savory tacos, burritos, bowls and more!
-Or opt for more traditional fare at Soup to Nuts Café, a cozy, local favorite that’s been serving fresh soups, sandwiches, and quiche for nearly 30 years.
+Enjoy lunch at Soup to Nuts Café, a cozy, local favorite that’s been serving fresh soups, sandwiches, and quiche for nearly 30 years.

 Sturbridge Flea Market